 Electronic theses, projects, and dissertations are also known as ETDs.
 This guide contains all of the information that you will need to submit your thesis, project, or dissertation.
 Please be aware that this process may take several days.
 DO NOT wait until the last minute!

 Spring 2021 thesis and project submissions: due to the Coronavirus, the CSUSM library building is closed.
 The thesis and project submission process can all be completed online.
 Please email Carmen Mitchell if you have questions about the process.

 The ETD submission deadlines are always at noon on the last Thursday that classes are scheduled:

-Please make sure that you have at least a few days between your project presentation/thesis defense and the submission deadline.
+Please make sure that you have several days between your project presentation/thesis defense and the submission deadline.
 You will need that time to get your documents in order and your final edits in.

 If you know that you will not make the deadline or you have an emergency, you may request an extension.
 Please contact your faculty advisor as soon as you know that you need an extension!
 Your faculty advisor needs to email the extension request to Sara Constantinescu in the Office of Graduate Studies BEFORE the deadline.
 Requests received after the deadline will be denied.

 The request needs to contain your name, the reason you are requesting an extension, and how many days you need.
 An extension can be anywhere from one day to one week, but not longer than one week.
 If you need more than a one week period of time, you will need to enroll for a course the next semester.
 Please seek guidance from your faculty advisor or department coordinator.